Touhidujjaman-Emon/Touhidujjaman-Emon/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Touhidujjaman Emon

-## I'm a Frontend developer and AI/ML enthusiast.

-I've been learning web development for 1.5 years.
+I'm a **Computer Science graduate**, Frontend developer, and AI/ML enthusiast with strong JavaScript and PHP fundamentals.
+I love breaking down complex problems into clean, maintainable code, thrive in collaborative environments, and enjoy learning new frameworks.
+I've been passionately building web applications for the past 1.5 years.

 * 🌍  I'm based in Bangladesh, South Asia
 * ✉️  You can contact me at [tj.emon33@gmail.com](mailto:tj.emon33@gmail.com)